 1.0 The 496 number shall designate defined, selected topics not specifically treated in regular Catalog courses.
 It may thus be used either as an experimental precursor to a new course proposal or as a vehicle to explore current interests through a standard course format, including syllabus, texts of bibliography, explicit procedure or methodology, and an appropriate student population.
-Unlike the 499 Special Studies course, the topics course should be subjected to a reasonable department or school review for need, relevance, and substance in order to pass a series of reviews before being included in the Class Schedule.
+Unlike the 499 Special Studies course, the topics course should be subjected to a reasonable department or school review for need, relevance, and substance before being included in the Class Schedule.